Clinical Intestinal Microbiome

 30 working days

-Every human has their own unique microbiome, which could be compared to a fingerprint.
+Like a fingerprint, every person has their own unique microbiome.
 The aim is to find out what it is like and correct it if there is an imbalance with the diet.

 This study is considered to be a very useful tool to help correct imbalances in the gut microbiota through diet, nutritional supplements and/or pharmaceutical products.